Greg Smallenberg / PFS

 Sherbourne Commons / Frederick Moeser

-The intention from the very beginning is that there wouldn't be a dividing line between design disciplines.
+The intention is there wouldn't be a dividing line between design disciplines.
 First and foremost, this is landscape architecture, but it was done in a way that collaborated with artists, architects and engineers.
 PFS, as a firm, is always trying to do this.
 Landscape architecture, as a profession, is hopefully trying to do this.
-You do get mixed results when one discipline takes over or something else happens to skew the balance, but in Sherbourne Common, the balance was there.
+You do get mixed results when one discipline takes over or something else happens to skew the balance, but, in Sherbourne Common, the balance was there.
 The engineers, architect, and artists were very creative.

 PFS set out the concept and the others plugged in all of their resources to making this thing a reality.
 It's almost impossible to see where the engineering starts or where the landscape architecture ends because we intentionally wanted boundaries blurred.
 The same holds for the art and the architecture.
 So from that perspective, it's a huge success for us.